Hessra-Labs/hessra-sdk.rs/hessra-sdk/README.md

 Note: http3 support is currently unstable since it relies on reqwest's implementation which is also unstable.
 Once reqwest's http3 is stable, it will be here too.

 WASM support is currently a WIP.
+Please open an issue if you need WASM or the ability for offline token verification in javascript/typescript.

 - `toml`: Enables TOML configuration file support via the `hessra-config` crate
 - `http3`: Enables HTTP/3 protocol support via the `hessra-api` crate